-In August 2017, we, alongside private funds under the management of Angelo, Gordon, formed Mortgage Acquisition Holding I LLC ("MATH") to conduct a residential mortgage investment strategy.
+In August 2017, we, alongside private funds under the management of Angelo Gordon, formed Mortgage Acquisition Holding I LLC ("MATH") to conduct a residential mortgage investment strategy.
 MATH in turn sponsored the formation of an entity called Mortgage Acquisition Trust I LLC ("MATT") to purchase predominantly "Non-QMs," which are residential mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau.
 Non-QMs are not eligible for delivery to Fannie Mae, Freddie Mac, or Ginnie Mae.
 MATT is expected to make an election to be treated as a real estate investment trust beginning with the 2018 tax year.
 In furtherance of this business, MATH's sponsoring funds have agreed to provide up to \$75.0 million of capital to MATH, of which we agreed to provide \$33.4 million for use in this mortgage investment business.
-As of December 31, 2017, we had funded \$4.2 million of our total capital commitment and our outstanding commitment was \$29.2 million.
+As of December 31, 2018, we had funded \$19.4 million of our total capital commitment and our outstanding commitment was \$14.0 million (net of any return of capital to us).